The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability

-The Fourier space representation of the solution highlights an important phenomenon in the study of Turing patterns on a coupled ODE system.
+The Fourier space representations of the solution in Figures \ref{fig: h4N23b4d16 Final X FFT} and \ref{fig: h4N23b4d16 Final M FFT} express the difference between the steady state and the initial homogeneous state; the non-zero content of the \(k=0\) mode represents a difference in the average value between the two states.
+The Fourier space representation also highlights an important phenomenon in the study of Turing patterns on a coupled ODE system.
 Because \(N\) and the dominant value of \(k\) in the steady state are coprime, every mode is a resonant mode of the critical mode.
 In the presented example, the \(k=\pm 6, \pm 9\) are double and triple the dominant mode respectively.
 The \(k=\pm 11\) modes are \(4\) times the critical mode when considered mod \(23\); explicitly, \(\pm 11 \equiv 4(\mp3) \mod 23\).
 The zig-zag structure in the plot is actually an artifact of the higher resonance modes wrapping around at the boundary due to the periodic nature of the DFT.
-There is no similar phenomenon in the Fourier space representation of a periodic PDE because there is no way to express the positive modes as negative modes in the way that we can in the discrete case.
+There is no similar phenomenon in the Fourier space representation of a periodic PDE because there is no way to express the positive modes as multiples of negative modes in the way that we can in the discrete case.

 In Figure \ref{fig: h4N23 Time Series}, time series data demonstrates the three time regimes where different types of behavior occur.
 The subfigures depict a short time scale dominated by linear dynamics, an intermediate time dominated by non-linear effects, and a long time dominated by equilibrium stability respectively.
-The modes \(k=0,1,2,3,4,6\) were chosen to be representative of different behaviors amongst different modes.
-The dominant equilibrium mode is \(k=3\), the \(k=0,6\) modes are low order resonant modes of the dominant mode, \(k=2\) is a high order resonant mode which is also linearly unstable, and modes \(k=1,4\) are high order resonance modes of \(k=3\) which are also excited by interactions of the \(k=2\) and \(k=3\) modes.
+The modes \(k=0,1,2,3,4,6\) were chosen to be representative of different behaviors among different modes.
+The dominant equilibrium mode is \(k=3\), the \(k=0,6\) modes are low order resonance modes of the dominant mode, \(k=2\) is a high order resonance mode which is also linearly unstable, and modes \(k=1,4\) are high order resonance modes of \(k=3\) which are also excited by interactions of the \(k=2\) and \(k=3\) modes.